microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/this.md

 <img src="image5.jpg" />
 ```

-Let's say that you want to make your app work such that when the user clicks an image, that particular image disappears.
+Let's say that you want your app to remove an image when a user clicks on it.
 How would you do this?

-One way is to change your HTML so that we add a unique ID for each image and add a jQuery code like below:
+One way is to change your HTML by adding a unique ID for each image and a jQuery code as shown below:

 ``` html
 <html>